Drip Course Content: Benefits, Strategies, and Best Practices for Online Learning Success

 3. Better Content Protection

-Gradually releasing course materials helps safeguard your intellectual property from unauthorised sharing or duplication.
+Gradually releasing course materials helps safeguard your intellectual property from unauthorized sharing or duplication.
 Since learners access content over time rather than receiving everything upfront, the risk of large-scale distribution decreases significantly.

 4. Increased Revenue